12 Week Year cover

 In fact, it’s helpful to frame it in 3~4 week periods.

-Studies have shown that when you are introduced to a new concept or habit, the sooner and more often you act on it, the more likely it is that you will incorporate it into your daily routine.
+☕Studies have shown that when you are introduced to a new concept or habit, the sooner and more often you act on it, the more likely it is that you will incorporate it into your daily routine.

 The first 4 weeks are critical.
 These first weeks are all about getting a fast start toward your goal, and establishing the 12 week year as your execution system.
 In your first 4 weeks, use the weekly routine to establish some new habits.
-A good start makes the end goal more attainable.

 Whether you are on track to hit your 12 week goal or not, by finishing strong you will create positive results and set yourself up for the next 12 week as well.